|Terms & Conditions of Sale

 (9) Room buyers: payment is due on the day of the sale.

 (11) Lots sold to absentee bidders, that are not collected from our offices, will have postage, packing & insurance costs added.
-A GST tax invoice will be supplied on request.

 (13) Payments by cheques/checks/drafts or money orders may be subject to verification and/or clearance.
 Bidders wanting to pay by credit card may be required, at the auctioneers discretion, to provide address/bank details etc for verification before the auction lots are sent, and the auctioneer reserves the right to refuse credit card payment and require payment by other methods.